 Washington College is a private, nonprofit school in a small town setting in Chestertown, Maryland.
-Washington College was founded in 1782 and enrolls 1,089 undergrads and no graduate students.
-Washington College provides on-campus housing for up to 1,293 students.
-Most students live in off campus housing, and 70% of students spend their weekends on campus .
+Washington College was founded in 1782 and enrolls 1,026 undergrads and no graduate students.
+Washington College ensures on-campus housing for up to 1,293 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 70% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
 Washington College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.